Who and when do England play next? Route to the World Cup final

-England are through to the World Cup quarter-finals after beating Nigeria on penalties
+England are through to the World Cup semi-finals after coming from behind to beat Colombia

-England face Australia in the Women’s World Cup semi-finals as the Lionesses continue their knockout campaign in Sydney.
+England face Australia in the Women’s World Cup semi-finals on Wednesday as the Lionesses continue their knockout campaign in Sydney.

-The European champions survived a major scare against Nigeria in the last-16, but improved to beat Colombia and will take on hosts Australia in the semi-finals.
+The European champions came from behind to beat Colombia in the quarter-finals after goals from Lauren Hemp and Alessia Russo.

 The Lionesses will face Australia in Sydney after the co-hosts defeated France on penalties.
 There will be a new winner of the Women’s World Cup this year after Sweden knocked out Japan on Friday, setting up a clash with Spain on the other side of the draw.